julienijs/Linguistic-complexity/README.md

 Following Juola (2008) and Ehret (2018) this project relies on Kolmogorov complexity to compare the morphological and syntactic complexity of three West-Germanic languages: Dutch, English and German.
 Kolmogorov complexity is an information-theoretic notion that tries to define the complexity of a string in relation to its information content.
 Kolmogorov essentially tried to define randomness: for any random data D of length |D|, there is an algorithm of length |D|+δ that outputs (or describes) it, where δ is that which needs to be added to D to output it.
 In other words, |D|+δ is the length of the shortest algorithm that describes D. If a shorter algorithm exist, then that means that the data D still contains some regularity and thus it can be compressed further using that regularity.
 The Kolmogorov complexity K(D) of some random data D can thus be defined as the length of the shortest algorithm that describes D.

 Applied to language, Kolmogorov complexity defines the complexity of a text as the length of the shortest possible description of this text.
 When comparing the complexity of two different objects, one can try to describe the object, while being as concise as possible.
 The more words are needed to describe the object, the more complex this object is.
 An object is as complex as its shortest description.
-The object with the shortest most concise description is less complex, while the object with the longer most concise description is more complex.
+The object with the shortest most concise description is less complex, while the object with the longest most concise description is more complex.
 The complexity of two texts can be compared in the same way, as illustrated in the following example:

 - abababab = 4*ab --> less complex
-- agderjip = agderjip --> more complex
+- agvderjip = agvderjip --> more complex

-The idea is then that a text that can be more easiliy compressed (by a compression program such as gzip) is linguistically less complex.
-The morphological and syntactic complexity of a text can then be assessed by distorting the morphological and syntactic structure of the text.
+Kolmogorov complexity can be approximated by compression algorithms, such as gzip.
+Compression algorithms go through a text, store seen strings in a temporary lexicon and classify new strings on the basis of this lexicon.
+They detect structural surface regularities and achieve compression by summarizing these regularieties.
+The morphological and syntactic complexity of a text can then be assessed by distorting the morphological and syntactic structure of the text and compressing the text afterwards.
+The idea is then that a text which can be more easiliy compressed by a compression algorithm is linguistically less complex.

 ## Experiment 1: EDGe corpus